Our Amazing Volunteers at the Pearl Harbor Visitor Center!

 “I’m a big fan of American history.
 I was in the Navy for a couple of years, so I have that experience,” he said.
 “I like learning more and sharing what I know.”

-“None of our visitors have to come out here,” Bob said.
+“None of our visitors have to come out here,” he said.
 “This is all voluntary on their part.
 They still come out, 4,000 plus a day, 75 years after the event, which I think speaks very well for the people that want to come out here.
 Most of them weren’t around at that time.
 They know a little bit about what happened at Pearl Harbor, but they don’t know the details of it so much, so that’s our job, to fill in the details.
 And I enjoy doing that.”

-Uncle Bob, thank you for everything you do for the park, staff and visitors!
+Thank you, Uncle Bob, for everything you do for the park, staff, and visitors!

 Mack at the USS Arizona Memorial ticket desk.

-Mack, thank you for all you do for the park, your fellow volunteers and staff members, and our visitors!
+Thank you, Mack, for all you do for the park, your fellow volunteers and staff members, and our visitors!

-Last updated: September 6, 2019
+Last updated: September 18, 2024

 Park footer